Skip to content

 Lady amateurs play off 3

 Foursomes is also quick.
-For the most part the tournament gets through 36 holes a day, despite limited daylight hours.
+For the most part, the tournament gets through 36 holes a day, despite limited daylight hours.
 Even rounds going the full distance are scheduled to take under four hours.

-I have played three times.
-In 2015, with a retired LET pro, knocked out in the 3rd round by a pair of teenage, Swedish, female phenoms.
-Losing in the field in 2016, largely due to a broken fly, and finally losing in a storm in 2019 with my teaching pro.
+I have played three times before.
+In 2015, I played with a retired LET pro, and we were knocked out in the third round by a pair of teenage, Swedish, female phenoms.

 Advertisement